 Tiled Map Editor

-|Platforms||Windows, Mac OS X, Linux|
+|Platforms||Windows, macOS, Linux|

-|License||GNU General Public License v2.0 (GPL)|
+|Code license||GNU General Public License v2.0 (GPL)|

-|Average duration||About a half-hour|
+|Average session||About a half-hour|

-|Languages||Bulgarian, German, English, Spanish; Castilian, French, Japanese, Norwegian Bokmål, Dutch, Russian|
+|Languages||Bulgarian, German, English, Spanish; Castilian, Finnish, French, Hungarian, Japanese, Korean, Norwegian Bokmål, Dutch, Russian, Turkish, Ukrainian, Chinese|

 Click download now to get access to the following files: